spiceai/docs/spiceaidocs/docs/machine-learning/ml-models/huggingface.md

 sidebar_position: 1
 ---

-To use a model hosted on HuggingFace, specify the `huggingface.co` path in the `from` key.
+To use a ML model hosted on HuggingFace, specify the `huggingface.co` path in the `from` key.

 ### Example